UnryzeC/UjAPI/Writerside/topics/Command-Line-Interface.md

     </tr>
 </table>

-    Quotes are mandatory for commands that have multi-selection of arguments.
+> Quotes are mandatory for commands that have multi-selection of arguments.
+>
+{style="note"}

 ## Arguments Dscriptions